Amazon Web Services: Customer base

-Notable customers include NASA, and the Obama presidential campaign of 2012.

 In October 2013, AWS was awarded a $600M contract with the CIA.

-In 2019, it was reported that more than 80% of Germany's listed DAX companies use AWS.
+By 2019, it was reported that more than 80% of Germany's listed DAX companies used AWS.
 In August 2019, the U.S. Navy said it moved 72,000 users from six commands to an AWS cloud system as a first step toward pushing all of its data and analytics onto the cloud.

-In 2021, DISH Network announced it will develop and launch its 5G network on AWS.

-In October 2021, it was reported that spy agencies and government departments in the UK such as GCHQ, MI5, MI6, and the Ministry of Defence, have contracted AWS to host their classified materials.
+In January 2021, Amazon announced that it would suspend Parler from Amazon Web Services, stating Parler hosted “violent content” that violates its terms of service.
+Later in 2021, DISH Network announced it would develop and launch its 5G network on AWS.
+It was also reported that spy agencies and government departments in the UK, such as GCHQ, MI5, MI6, and the Ministry of Defence, contracted AWS to host their classified materials.

-In 2022 Amazon shared a $9 billion contract from the United States Department of Defense for cloud computing with Google, Microsoft, and Oracle.
+In 2022, Amazon shared a $9 billion contract from the United States Department of Defense for cloud computing with Google, Microsoft, and Oracle.

+AWS won a $581 million contract from the U.S. Air Force in January 2026 to provide cloud services and specific Amazon data centers as part of the Cloud One Program, the Air Force's enterprise cloud environment.

 Multiple financial services firms have shifted to AWS in some form.
+Notable customers include NASA and the Obama presidential campaign of 2012.